reema0814/Azure-Synapse-Analytics-Day/06-data-governance-purview.md

     Note the following properties:

     - Fully qualified name
-    - Updated on (notice how the update was performed by `Synapse`; the time of the update should approximately match the finish time of the Synapse pipeline you trigerred in Task 2)
+    - Updated on (notice how the update was performed by `Synapse`; the time of the update should approximately match the finish time of the Synapse pipeline you triggered in Task 2)
     - Hierarchy

     ![Synapse Pipeline asset details](./media/ex06-purview-collection-assets-synapse-pipeline-details.png)